ai4eu/ai4eu-chatbot/README.md

 For more information about sentence-embedding models and their performance, visit https://www.sbert.net/docs/pretrained_models.html

-In addition you will need to install the wikidata kbqa_cq model and the bert sentence embeddigns model using the following commands
+In addition, you will need to install the wikidata kbqa_cq model and the bert sentence embeddings model using the following commands
 ```sh
 python -m deeppavlov install kbqa_cq -d
 python -m deeppavlvo install bert_sentence_embedder -d